How long do late payments stay on your credit report?

 What happens if a payment is between one day and 29 days late?

-- The card issuer could increase the late fee if you wind up with another late payment within the next six billing cycles.
+• The card issuer could increase the late fee if you incur another late payment within the next six billing cycles.

 What happens if a payment is more than 30 days late?

-A billing cycle usually lasts 30 days.
-When a payment is 30 days past the payment due date, card issuers may report it as delinquent to the credit bureaus.
+When a payment is 30 days past the due date, card issuers may report it as delinquent to the credit bureaus.
 The delinquent payment would then show up on your credit reports.
 And that could impact your credit.

-- At 90-180 days late, you’re likely to hear more often and urgently from the card issuer.
-It might sell your debt to a collection agency or charge off the debt.
+• 90-180 days late: At 90-180 days late, you’re likely to hear more frequently and urgently from the card issuer.
+It might sell your debt to a collection agency or charge it off.
 A charge-off is when the issuer closes your account and writes it off as a financial loss.
-A card issuer might charge off your account at 90 days, but it’s federal law to charge off the overdue accounts at 180 days.
+A card issuer might charge off your account at 90 days, but federal law requires charging off overdue accounts at 180 days.

-How to remove incorrect late payments from your credit report
+How to remove late payments from your credit report

-If you think the error originated with your credit card issuer, you can try working directly with them.
+To remove late payments that you think are errors that originated with your credit card issuer, you can try working directly with them.
 And if a card issuer investigates and agrees there’s an error, it should notify the credit bureaus to correct the problem.

 You may also be able to remove late payments from your credit report if they were reported in error.
 If you think a late payment was mistakenly reported, you can file a dispute with the credit bureau that issued the inaccurate credit report.
 If the dispute is investigated and ruled in your favor, the late payment will be removed from your credit report.